 - Reduced need for safety stock

 Additional EDI documents utilized by some manufacturers include those who operate Third-Party Logistics (3PL or TPL).
 These manufacturers often find EDI document 940 – Warehouse Shipping Order and EDI document 945 – Warehouse Shipping Advice particularly useful.
-In the case of Aviation and Aerospace Manufacturing industries, an EDI document 862 – Shipping Schedule is always used, while an EDI document 850 – Purchase Order (PO) is not.
+In the case of the Aviation and Aerospace Manufacturing industries, an EDI document 862 – Shipping Schedule is always used, while an EDI document 850 – Purchase Order (PO) is not.

 Why You Should Care About EDI Documents For Manufacturing